-I remember my first day in an actual commercial gym like it was yesterday, even though it was many years ago.
-At that time I was hardly aware of anything and the muscle game was still a new thing to me.
-This is the time when I was inclined to believe that Ronnie Coleman was a natural bodybuilder.
+I remember my first day in an actual commercial gym like yesterday.
+Back then, I was hardly aware of anything, and the muscle game was still a new thing to me.
+I was extremely naive and inclined to believe that Ronnie Coleman was a natural bodybuilder.

-I knew how to do some exercises like pull-ups and push-ups but I was unexperienced with barbells.
+I knew how to do some exercises like pull-ups and push-ups but I was inexperienced with barbells.
 I was what one would call a barbell virgin.
-On my first day in the gym I did some overhead presses because I’ve read how great they are and finished the day with some deadlifts.
+On my first day in the gym, I did some overhead presses because I’d read how great they are and finished the day with deadlifts.

-For the overhead press I used 10 lbs + the bar and for the deadlift I used the magic 95 lbs.
-I even recorded the whole thing with one of those keychain spy cameras.
-The whole point was, of course, to analyze my form when I get back home.
+For the overhead press I used 10 lbs + the bar and for the deadlift I used the magic 95lbs.
+I even recorded the whole experience with one of those keychain spy cameras.
+The goal was, of course, to analyze my form when I get back home.

-In order to get bar at proper height I put a few 45 lbs plates underneath the small plates I’ve used for my first 95 lbs deadlift.
-I even remember damaging one of those 45 lbs plates during the exercise.
+In order to get the bar at the proper height, I put a few 45lbs plates underneath the small plates I’ve used for my epic 95lbs deadlift.
+I even remember damaging one of those 45lbs plates during the exercise.
 Those were the times…

-While 95 lbs pounds may seem like a pathetic weight to most people (we all know everybody on the Internet deadlifted 315 on their first day), it’s a really good starting weight for weak men and strong women.
-It’s just heavy enough to feel something, but not so much that you actually tear something.
+While 95 pounds may seem like a pathetic weight to most people (we all know everybody on the Internet deadlifted 315 on their first day), it’s a really good starting point for weak men and strong women.
+It’s just heavy enough to feel something, but not heavy enough that you actually tear something.

-Very quickly I was able to get my deadlift to 315 lbs and I have no doubt that it was because I started light.
-If I was rushing my way to heavier weights, the progress would have actually been slower.
-I’ve seen it many times with my own eyes: a skinny kid comes the first day and tries to deadlift 200 lbs with horrendous form.
-After a few months the kids is deadlifting 180 lbs because anything heavier hurts.
+Very quickly I was able to get my deadlift to 315 lbs, and I have no doubt that it was because I had started light.
+Rushing to heavier weights never works.
+I’ve seen it many times with my own eyes: a skinny kid deadlifts 200 lbs with a horrendous form on his first day; a few months later, the kid is deadlifting 180lbs because anything heavier hurts.

 2. Just add weight and recover until…

-The first few weeks my deadlift routine looked something like this.
+The first few weeks my deadlift routine looked like this:

 Day 1: 3×5;